nnkennard/nnkennard.github.io/index.md

 Most recently, I worked on deep learning for dialogue at Google Research.
 Before that, I worked on learning word vectors that encoded challenging lexical relations, especially hypernymy, and then interrogated what they actually did encode with [VecEval](http://www.veceval.com).

-Currently, I'm making use of my familiarity with hypernyms to align biolemdical ontologies.
+Currently, I'm making use of my familiarity with hypernyms to align biomedical ontologies.
 Over the rest of my PhD I look forward to thinking more deeply about compositional representations and developing representations whose geometric properties better reflect the semantics of human language.

 <h2> Publications </h2>
 {% for post in site.publications reversed %}